jkunimune/nibasa/description.md

 - For adjectives of state, the subject is marked with "ga".
 - For adjectives of position, the subject is marked with "ga" and the reference is marked with "ze".
 - For adjectives of relation, the subject is marked with "ga" and the reference is marked with "na".
-- For adjectives or verbs of emotion, the stimulus is marked with "ga" and the experiencer is marked with "ro".
+- For adjectives or verbs of emotion, the stimulus is marked with "ga" and the experiencer is marked with "li".
 - For verbs of giving and telling, the source is marked with "ga", the object is marked with "ro", and the destination with "li".
 - For verbs of taking and learning, the recipient is marked with "ga", the object is marked with "ro", and the source is marked with "li".
 - For verbs of motion, the subject is marked with "ga", the origin is marked with "ze", the destination is marked with "li", and the location or means is marked with "na".
 - For other intranstive verbs, the subject is marked with "ga".
 - For other transitive verbs, the agent is marked with "ga" and the patient is marked with "ro".
-- The auxiliary verb [] forms the causative of a sentence: whatever would normally be marked with "ga" is marked with "li" instead, and the cause is marked with "ga" in its place (unless it’s a verb of giving or taking?).
+- The auxiliary verb `meik:v` forms the causative of a verb.
+If the original verb is intransitive, then the subject moves to "ro" and the causer is marked with `ga`.
+If the original verb is transitive, then the object stays at `ro`, the subject moves to `li`, and the causer is marked with `ga`.
-- The auxiliary verb [] forms the passive of a sentence: whatever would normally be marked with "ro" is marked with "ga" and what would normally be marked with "ga" is marked with "ze" (unless it’s a verb of giving or taking?).

-*CONFLICT*: does that mean that explicitly causative verbs of emotion take "li" while implicitly causative verbs of emotion take "ro"?
-I’d like to match Japanese... に食べさせる vs. を驚かせる?
-I also want passive and causative to be consistent with each other, and consistent with "don" and "get".
+- The auxiliary verb `get:v` forms the passive of a transitive verb.
+If the original verb is ditransitive, the recipient moves to `ga` and the subject moves to `ze`.
+Otherwise, the object moves to `ga` and the subject moves to `ze`.

 Naturally, adjunct phrases can always be added to specify additional contextual details; "li" marks destinations, goals, and manners, "na" marks locations, paths, and instruments, and "ze" marks origins, causes, and points of comparison.
 Such adjuncts often use compound postpositions such as "gol li", "util na", and "bi ze" to clarify their role.